ibm-cloud-docs/solution-tutorials/cbr-security.hidden.md

 4. Use **Upload** to import a file into the bucket.
 Leave the setting as **Standard transfer** and use the **Upload files (objects)** area to select a file.
 Finish by clicking **Upload**.
 5. Back in the browser tab with the activity logs, there should be CBR-related log records titled `Context restriction matched while in report mode`.
 This is due to the fact that the rules have been deployed in **report** mode.
 Expand some records to check the reported **decision** and **isEnforced** data.
 Depending on the configured IP range for the homezone, **decision** might be **Permit** or **Deny**.
 The value for **isEnforced** should be **false** because of the reporting mode.

-For further testing, you might want to change the IP range of the homezone and then redeploy the rules with `terraform apply`.
+For further testing, you might want to change the IP range of the homezone.
+It is the variable **homezone_iprange** in the {{site.data.keyword.bpshort}} settings.

 ## Remove resources
 {: #cbr-security-remove}